latishchalla/Second/README.md

 Hi friends,

-I like Magento and I am new this magento
+I like Magento and I am new to this magento.
 I need a great support.